BAkinmarin/bible-quiz-game/README.md

 #### Peer Code Review
 > Project submitted for peer code review on Code Institute among other students.

-> Only noticable issue reported was a typo on one of the answers in the Quiz
+> Only noticable issue reported was a typo on one of the answers in the Quiz.

 #### User tests